-What this does not prove is that we are all obligated to eat bread personally, just as we are not all obligated to drink wine.
+What this does not prove is that we are all obligated to eat bread personally, just as we are not all obligated to drink wine..
+BY

-Among those who hold to eating a “biblical diet,” some believe that the reason why God prescribes the eating of certain food and forbids others is because he was giving his people the “ideal diet.”
+There are many today who hold to the idea of a “biblical diet.”
+Some believe that the reason why God describes and prescribes the eating of certain food (and forbids others) is because he was giving his people the “ideal diet.”
 This opinion comes in at least two varieties.

 - Some believe a kosher diet was the optimal diet then and remains the optimal diet now.

 - Others believe the kosher diet was optimal then, but since we’ve invented better preservation and preparation methods, the ideal diet today is broader than it was back then.

 We must remember, however, this is only an assumption some people bring to the text in the Bible.